 The Haunted Cemetery Near Cleveland That's Not For The Faint Of Heart

 Growing up in Greater Cleveland, one can’t help but be exposed to a bit of local lore.
 There’s so much history in the area, and with it comes several seemingly mysterious sites.
 From cemeteries to old and castellated buildings, stories surround all sorts of mundane and familiar places.
-Today, we’re going to explore the campus of one mysterious cemetery near Cleveland, and we’ll delve into (and even debunk) some of the myths whispered about its hallowed grounds.
-Are you ready for a trip through time and local lore about the legendary Ohio witches ball?
+Today, we’re going to explore the campus of Myrtle Hill Cemetery in Ohio, and we’ll delve into (and even debunk) some of the myths whispered about its hallowed grounds.
+Are you ready for a trip through time and local lore about the legendary witches ball in Ohio?

 Legend, it seems, is usually at least partially rooted in fact.
 Have you ever visited this spooky cemetery, or heard about the legendary Ohio witches ball?
 Do you think the ghosts of the community’s founders could be hanging around?
 Share your experiences in the comments, or share your favorite local legends!